sdasgup3/PLDI19-ArtifactEvaluation/README.md

 ## Artifacts for "Reported Claims"

-### Claims about instruction support stats by our and related works
+### Claims about instruction support stats by current and related works
 1. In Line 12-13, we mentioned "...
 This totals 3155 instruction variants, corresponding to 774
   mnemonics ..."
 2. In Line 51, we mentioned "Heule et al. ...,  but it covers only a fragment (∼47%) of all instructions ..."